mariadb-corporation/MaxScale/Documentation/Monitors/Monitor-Common.md

 ### `script_timeout`

-The timeout for the executed script in seconds.
+The timeout for the executed script.
+The interval is specified as documented [here](../Getting-Started/Configuration-Guide.md#durations).
+If no explicit unit is provided, the value is interpreted as seconds in MaxScale 2.4.
+In subsequent versions a value without a unit may be rejected.
+Note that since the granularity of the timeout is seconds, a timeout specified in milliseconds will be rejected, even if the duration is longer than a second.
 The default value is 90 seconds.

 If the script execution exceeds the configured timeout, it is stopped by sending a SIGTERM signal to it.
 If the process does not stop, a SIGKILL signal will be